Skip to Main Content

 • Align with the FAIR Data and CARE principles

-Frequently asked questions on the Research Data Management Policy (RDM) and the Intellectual Property policy (IP) are below:
+Frequently asked questions on the Research Data Management Procedure (RDM) and the Intellectual Property policy (IP) are below:

 Answer Comments

 Who does the RDM policy apply to?
 The policy applies to all research conducted by or on behalf of Charles Sturt University.
 This includes (but is not limited to) all staff, adjuncts, contractors, students and others.
-More details at: CSU Research Data Management Policy: Scope
+More details at: Charles Sturt's Research Data Management Procedure: Scope

 Who is responsible for RDM?
 The researcher and HDR student are the 'data stewards' of the data.
 It is their responsibility to plan, to adopt good research data management practices during research, and where possible, to organise, describe and potentially share completed data sets.